Annual Image Competition

 Participating in competitions is about putting yourself in front of a panel and learning how to improve and elevate your craft.
 If you disagree with the judges, seek a critique or ask for advice from a colleague.
 You might be surprised at how small details can make or break an image.
 When you start considering these elements during image creation, your work will begin to shine, and you’ll find your unique voice as an artist.

 So, who are you competing against?
-The answer is simple:
+The answer is simple: You!

 You can find all the rules on the Rules Page here.